Changes to our admission guidelines to 2023-2024 application cycle will be updated and published by February 2023.

 * Applies skills needed in organization management, personnel management, and mentorship

 The admission information provides both the potential and matriculated student with details about the educational program leading to a Master of Science in Physician Assistant Studies (MS-PAS).
 It should be viewed as an adjunct to Shenandoah University’s Graduate Catalog and the Shenandoah University Physician Assistant (SUPA) Program Student Handbook, which contain specific information regarding the university and related policies.
 The information herein is subject to periodic revision and these changes will be relayed to candidates and students in a timely manner.
 It is ultimately the student’s responsibility to be aware of all degree requirements and to work closely with an adviser to ensure that these requirements are fulfilled.
-Your success is very important to us, and we are committed to helping you achieve your goal of becoming a physician assistant.
+Student success is very important to us, and we are committed to helping students achieve their goal of becoming a physician assistant.
 Please send any questions regarding the application and admissions process to pa@su.edu.

 The SUPA Program participates in the web-based Central Application Service for Physician Assistants (CASPA) service through which, with a single application, one may apply to multiple PA programs nationwide.